Make Payments to your School Account by clicking here.

 What's on the Menu: PSD MENUS

-January 1st we launched a new menu webpage and phone app.
-Click on the link above to view your school's Breakfast and Lunch Menu.
+Click here to enter our interactive menu webpage to search for your school's Breakfast and Lunch Menu.
 Access allergens, carb counts, and nutrition details with each daily item.
 You can download a free app for your phone for menu details at your finegr tips. (see links for Apple & Androids to the Nutrislice app on the school menu page).
 You can also print menus from the button in the top right corner.
 Para información en español, haga clic en cada elemento.

 For Daily Details on School Meals during the school year, follow us on